fhiso/sources-and-citations/creators-name.md

 where the *natural version*'s order was disturbed.
-The intended format is the one commonly used in bibliographies and indexes which aims to appear logical when sorted; nevertheless, this standard does not require a specific choice of *bibliographic version* format.  [*Example &mdash;* The *bibliographic version* of the name of Greek historian Maria Nystazopoulou-Pelekidou would is "`Νυσταζοπούλου-Πελεκίδου, Μαρία`", if written in Greek.]
+The intended format is the one commonly used in bibliographies and indexes which aims to appear logical when sorted; nevertheless, this standard does not require a specific choice of *bibliographic version* format.

+{.example} The *bibliographic version* of the name of Greek historian Maria Nystazopoulou-Pelekidou would is "`Νυσταζοπούλου-Πελεκίδου, Μαρία`", if written in Greek.

 The **sort data** will usually be the same as the *bibliographic version*, but in some cultures the correct sorting of names requires information that is not normally displayed.
-For Japanese names, the *sort data* will commonly be an entirely separate version of the name written in a kana, as names are sorted base on pronunciation, not their kanji spelling.  [*Example &mdash;* The Japanese given names Akiko, Junko and Kiyoko are all spelt using the same sequence of kanji characters, 淳子, however they are sorted based on their pronunciation which can be expressed using hiragana or katakana characters.
+For Japanese names, the *sort data* will commonly be an entirely separate version of the name written in a kana, as names are sorted base on pronunciation, not their kanji spelling.

+{.example} The Japanese given names Akiko, Junko and Kiyoko are all spelt using the same sequence of kanji characters, 淳子, however they are sorted based on their pronunciation which can be expressed using hiragana or katakana characters.
 In the case of the name Akiko, this is represented あきこ or アキコ, respectively, and one of these should be used as the *sort data*.
-In reality most modern Japanese people have a family name as well as a given name.]
+In reality most modern Japanese people have a family name as well as a given name.

 The **short version** of the name is typically just the main component of the name, as used in a formal or academic context to refer to a